kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Transition to Wrap

-We have turned language into data.
+We have turned language into data
-We have applied models to text.
+We have applied models to text
 Now we summarize and close

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.